ericoc/seizures.ericoc.com/readme.md

 - Altitude
   - _Not sent by MacBook_.

-The data is collected on the Apple device and sent to the `/api/seizures/` Django REST Framework end-point.

 ### Database

-I have stored these events in numerous different databases - migrating at least three (3) times, from MySQL, PostgreSQL, InfluxDB, and now currently Snowflake.
+These events have been stored in numerous different databases - migrating at least three (3) times - from MySQL, PostgreSQL, InfluxDB, and now Snowflake.

 In August 2023, I migrated to PostgreSQL (using Django QuerySets), but then again migrated my Django QuerySets to query a Snowflake warehouse as of